JungeAlexander/instructor-search-metadata-demo/README.md

 ## Execution

-Run through the Jupyter notebook `instructor_search_metadata_demo.ipynb`
+Run through the Jupyter notebook `instructor_search_metadata_demo.ipynb`.
+Do the suggested exercises.

 ## Feedback

-Please open an issue if you have any feedback or suggestions.
+Please open an issue if you have any questions, feedback or suggestions.